kkuprikov/skeleton-rails-app/README.md

 I was inspired by simplicity that `interactor` gem provides to extract a business logic for this task to separate classes.
 An alternative could be using `dry-transaction` and/or `dry-monads` to reflect the flow.

-I choose a pessimistic lock approach, as we're potentially dealing with hundreds of simultaneous transactions.
+I've chosen a pessimistic lock approach, as we're potentially dealing with hundreds of simultaneous transactions.
 They should perform fast enough, however, a deadlock may occur if two transfers take place at the same time:

 ```ruby
 # account1 -> account2